abrashid/work-sample/README.md

 # work-sample
 These are the sample templates to demo my expertise with IaC.
+These templates may not be the best part of my works.